I use wild mushrooms as my paint, and forest as my art studio.

 As a former diving instructor I used to escape Finland’s chilly winters to the vibrant coral reefs.
 I fell passionately in love with the vibrant colors and strange forms of the coral reefs.
 Compared to the reefs, Finnish forests felt dark and gloomy.

-The more time I spent in the forest, the more beauty I saw around me.
+The more time I spent in the forest, the more beauty and colours I saw around me.
 Before long, mushrooms became my paint, and the forest my art studio.